akadeepesh/OnlineResume/CONTRIBUTING.md

    npm run dev
    ```
 3. **Make Your Changes**: Work on your feature or bug fix.
 Test your changes thoroughly.
-4. **Run Linting & Tests**: Ensure that your code meets the project’s coding standards:
+4. **Run Linting & Tests**: Ensure that your code meets the project's coding standards:
    ```bash
    npm run lint
    ```